Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

-We next describe a scheme for deterministic CNOT gates.
+\bbsection{Linking Pairs in the Deterministic Scenario for TS-QRAM} We next describe a scheme for deterministic CNOT gates.
 Since the composition of each node is now different, the operations one needs to execute to deterministically link smaller GHZ states into larger GHZ states changes as well:

-\begin{enumerate} \item Apply a deterministic \textit{electronic} CNOT controlled by the left electronic spin qubit $eL$ and targeted at the nuclear spin qubit $n$, \item Measure the left electronic spin qubit $eL$ in $X$, \item Apply a deterministic nuclear CNOT controlled by the nuclear spin qubit $n$ and targeted at the right electronic spin qubit $eR$, \item Measure the right electronic spin qubit $eR$ in $Z$. \end{enumerate}
+\begin{enumerate} \item Apply a deterministic \textit{electronic} CNOT controlled by the left electronic spin qubit $\mathrm{eL}$ and targeted at the nuclear spin qubit $n$, \item Measure the left electronic spin qubit $\mathrm{eL}$ in $X$, \item Apply a deterministic nuclear CNOT controlled by the nuclear spin qubit $n$ and targeted at the right electronic spin qubit $\mathrm{eR}$, \item Measure the right electronic spin qubit $\mathrm{eR}$ in $Z$. \end{enumerate}

 Measurement-conditioned corrections result in a GHZ state consisting the nuclear spin and the remaining electronic spin qubits.
 Notice that by not involving the photon mediated CNOT, this has been done in a deterministic fashion.
 In this case, we must consider additional errors, namely those that arise from using deterministic \textit{electronic} and \textit{nuclear} CNOTs.
 The sequence of noise channels becomes: